NERC-CEH/catalogue/docs/multipleCatalogues.markdown

 The catalogue can have it's own style.
 A Less file should import the base [ceh style](web/src/less/style-ceh.less).
 The file should be named style-{id}.less where {id} is the catalogue id.

 Modify the [Gruntfile](web/Gruntfile.coffee) adding the catalogue to the less and cssmin targets.

+## Document Type

+Existing document types can be used in the catalogue or a new document type developed, [instructions here](newDocumentType.markdown).